jeevajeevak/classfication_soil/README.md

 6. **Live Camera Integration**:
    - Allow users to capture live images of soil using their camera and upload them for classification and recommendations.

-## Features

-- **Real-Time Soil Type Classification**: Automatically classifies soil types from images using a trained deep learning model.
-- **Crop Recommendations**: Provides a list of recommended crops based on the classified soil type.
-- **Weather Data Integration**: Fetches current weather information (temperature, humidity, etc.) for the user's location to enhance crop suggestions.
-- **Simple and Intuitive UI**: A web-based interface to easily upload soil images and view the recommendations.
-- **Live Camera Support**: Users can take live pictures of soil and get recommendations instantly.
-- **Multi-Language Support**: The system supports multiple languages to cater to users from different regions.

-## Usage

-1. **Soil Type Classification**: Upload a soil image via the web interface.
-The system classifies the soil type and displays the result.
-2. **Crop Recommendations**: Based on the soil type, the system fetches crop recommendations, considering the weather data for the user’s location.
-3. **Weather Data**: Users can enter their city or location to receive up-to-date weather information that impacts crop growth.
-4. **Live Camera Integration**: Use your mobile or web camera to capture soil images directly for classification and recommendations.

 ## Installation